MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac.md

 ## Configuring with the command line

-Controlling product settings, triggering on-demand scans, and several other important tasks can be done via the following CLI commands:
+Controlling product settings, triggering on-demand scans, and several other important tasks can be done with the following CLI commands:

 |Group        |Scenario                                   |Command                                                                |
 |-------------|-------------------------------------------|-----------------------------------------------------------------------|